Denis2054/AIMANGEMENT/README.md

 Many thanks to Packt for this opportunity to share my views on AI**

-It will get cooler and larger around early March 2019.
+All of the material will be uploaded and available 48h before the beginning of the course.

 In the meantime, for more:
 https://www.safaribooksonline.com/live-training/courses/next-generation-decision-making-pragmatic-artificial-intelligence/0636920256069/